louisteenbrink/www/posts/2017-07-17-how-to-migrate-your-heroku-postgres-database-to-amazon-rds.md

 ```
 ## Moving to Amazon RDS

 Instead of creating a dedicated database for every new Heroku app, you might want to launch a RDS instance on AWS and create a new database on this instance for every new application.
-We won't cover the creation of a PostgreSQL RDS Instance (you can do that easily through your AWS console), just letting you know that we use a `db.t2.micro` multi-az instance with **100GB** of general purpose SSD.
-This means that we are paying $29.20/month for the instances (multi site) and $25.30/month for allocated storage.
-RDS provides auto-snapshots to restore backups.
-Upgrading to a bigger instance class or add more allocated storage is always possible.
+We won't cover the creation of a PostgreSQL RDS Instance here (you can do that easily through your AWS console).
+But just so you know, we use for that matter a `db.t2.micro` multi-az instance with **100GB** of general purpose SSD, which costs us $29.20/month for the instances (multi site) and $25.30/month for allocated storage.
+RDS provides daily auto-snapshots to restore backups.
+Upgrading to a bigger instance class or adding more allocated storage is always possible.

 ### Creating a new database